dosreislab/dosreislab.github.io/people.md

 Nayelí is working with Prof. Maurice Elphick and Dr. dos Reis on the evolution of neuropeptides in echinoderms.

-# Iván Ezquerra Romano, PhD student

-Iván is currently doing his PhD rotation (BBSRC LIDo) in the lab, using the multi-species coalescent to date divergences among human populations.

 # Lucas Freitas, Postdoc

 Lucas is a postdoctoral researcher visiting the lab between January 2019 and January 2020.
 He is currently working on methods to detect positive selection and convergent evolution in molecular sequences.